 Laboratory information management systems (LIMS) have been used to assist in biopharmaceutical research and manufacturing for many years.
-Initially, the use of LIMS in drug development was relatively unsophisticated, and was limited mainly to the storage of completed data.
+Initially, the use of LIMS in drug development was relatively unsophisticated and was limited mainly to the storage of completed data.
 However, as the regulatory environment for pharmaceuticals companies has evolved, so too has the IT designed to support the industry, and nowadays many LIMS offer you a wide variety of functions that can help to streamline many different laboratory processes.
-For example, LIMS can assist in operational processes, such as inventory, dispensing and weighing.
+For example, LIMS can assist in operational processes, such as inventory, dispensing, and weighing.
 Other features offered by LIMS include the generation of electronic QA/QC compliance and validation reports.
 LIMS can provide real-time data relating to various aspects of drug development and manufacture, as well as monitoring processes and products, providing detailed information about ambient laboratory conditions, and controlling routine operations.
-Real-time diagnostics of manufacturing processes can alert staff members to any potential production problems in a timely manner.
-This allows corrective action to be taken immediately, and avoids any unnecessary delays in your biopharmaceutical lab production line.
+Real-time diagnostics of manufacturing processes can alert staff members to any potential production problems promptly.
+This allows corrective action to be taken immediately and avoids any unnecessary delays in your biopharmaceutical lab production line.

 5. Integrated Biopharmaceutical Lab Solutions

 Integrated solutions can now provide today’s biopharmaceutical lab with streamlined drug development processes that can enable or enhance many of the approaches outlined above.
 XiltriX, for example, offers you a comprehensive, automated monitoring and reporting system that can save your busy biopharmaceuticals company many staff hours per week by providing a single, comprehensive streamlining solution.
 XiltriX can be painlessly transitioned into your existing drug development workflow since it is an easily implementable system, which comes with 24-hour support and diagnostic services.